sylabs/examples/packaging/fpm/README.md

 To build the container, use:

-`sudo singularity build fpm.simg fpm.def`
+`sudo singularity build fpm.sif fpm.def`

 ## Tests